kartikeya1234/LatentSyncAssignment/README.md

    - Implementation: `UNet3DConditionModel.from_pretrained(..., device="cuda")`

 4. **Parallel Affine Transform** (latentsync/pipelines/lipsync_pipeline.py:254)
-   - Uses `ThreadPoolExecutor` for parallel processing of video frame transformations instead of sequential transformations, cutting the transformation time by 50%
+   - Uses `ThreadPoolExecutor` for parallel processing of video frame transformations instead of sequential transformations
    - Significantly speeds up batch face transformations
+   - Faster with more cores
+   - For instance, for a video of length 1 minute with audio of length 50 seconds, the affine transformations were performed in 74 seconds in the original code, which was cut done to 34 seconds by parallel processing
+   -  The CPU utilized was a AMD Ryzen 5 7600 6-Core Processor

 ### Inference Results
+These inferences were conducted on a AMD Ryzen 5 7600 6-Core Processor with a Nvidia RTX 3060 (12 GB VRAM) GPU:

-1. For the demo video `demo1_video.mp4` and `demo1_video.wav`, there was reduction by 13.7% reduction in CPU time, and 10.6% reduction in CUDA time for 15 diffusion steps.
+1. For the demo video `demo1_video.mp4` and `demo1_video.wav`, there was reduction by 13.7% reduction in CPU time, and 10.6% reduction in CUDA time for 15 inference steps.
 The SyncNet confidence remained the same at 8.27.
 The profiler result for optimized code and original code are [here](https://drive.google.com/file/d/1xRi9BCnKuYAVYutprncaG2wefe_KuyZt/view?usp=share_link) and [here](https://drive.google.com/file/d/1h8Pqyx0rbXLsox99RZJ_r2ehoN6NZgbC/view?usp=share_link), respectively.
-2. For the demo video `demo2_video.mp4` and `demo1_video.wav`, there was reduction by 12.9% reduction in CPU time, and 10.5% reduction in CUDA time for 15 diffusion steps.
+2. For the demo video `demo2_video.mp4` and `demo1_video.wav`, there was reduction by 12.9% reduction in CPU time, and 10.5% reduction in CUDA time for 15 inference steps.
 The SyncNet confidence for original code was 7.78, and the optimized version got a score of 7.80.
 The profiler result for optimized code and original code are [here](https://drive.google.com/file/d/1-w48wbizctLj4Q_C9RGgYBDTdAjm25c3/view?usp=share_link) and [here](https://drive.google.com/file/d/1Q523SZlgSPJ27D6e9CVc21qYHS9-I30E/view?usp=share_link), respectively.
-3. For the demo video `demo3_video.mp4` and `demo1_video.wav`, there was reduction by 13.7% reduction in CPU time, and 11.1% reduction in CUDA time for 15 diffusion steps.
-The SyncNet confidence remained the same at 8.27.
+3. For the demo video `demo3_video.mp4` and `demo1_video.wav`, there was reduction by 13.7% reduction in CPU time, and 11.1% reduction in CUDA time for 15 inference steps.
 The SyncNet confidence for original code was 9.02, and the optimized version got a score of 8.93.
 The profiler result for optimized code and original code are [here](https://drive.google.com/file/d/1yIy8YIIMiIP6qjCXQnQ8P2Me0BWaE12H/view?usp=share_link) and [here](https://drive.google.com/file/d/12ykrCieoKZnKzqYrFxfwfQouZNnogQv5/view?usp=share_link), respectively.
+4. For a video and audio of length approx. 1 minute, there was an estimated reduction of approx. 20% in inference time for the optimized code, as opposed to the original one.
+The inference time for optimized code was 26 minutes and 38 seconds, and an estimated time of 32 minutes for the original code as it crashed due to VRAM constraints.
+The profiling could also not be conducted due to system RAM issues.
+The video and audio can be found [here](https://drive.google.com/file/d/1b5hSjj1yp8-QrXF0EPEF_pI_78YuiKPH/view?usp=share_link) and [here](https://drive.google.com/file/d/1fXIc6s3nP_HOHVc4RQ8OEZEV1Ybk4pmY/view?usp=share_link), respectively.
+The output lip-synced video can be found [here](https://drive.google.com/file/d/10UoB_Yf7dFQKr5YppZgLsD1T3LtlX9jH/view?usp=share_link).

 ## 🚀 Inference